Australian songs covered by Eddie Vedder, Arctic Monkeys & more!

 Besides obvious female vocals, there are minimal differences to their cover, they don’t really make it their own – despite that, it’s still is a pretty great cover.
 Check out Heart’s version of ‘You’re The Voice’ below.

-Originally penned by trailblazing Sydney band The Easybeats, David Bowie covered this 1966 track for his 1973 album, Pin Ups.
+Originally penned by trailblazing Sydney band The Easybeats, David Bowie covered this 1966 Australian song for his 1973 album, Pin Ups.
 His cover was universally loved, especially by lead guitarist of The Easybeats, Harry Vanda, who stated that Bowie’s version of their hit is the only cover he ever liked.

 Bowie toured Australia many times throughout his long career, and notably took to the outback to film the iconic music video for his Nile Rodgers and Steve Ray Vaughan-assisted cut ‘Let’s Dance’.
 Check out his cover of ‘Friday On My Mind’ below.